software-tools-books/sd4ds/src/regexp/index.md

 title: "A Modest Regular Expression Engine"
 ---

-We have been using patterns to match filenames against patterns since [% fixme %].
-This lesson will explore how that works by building a simple version of the [% i "regular expression" %][% g regular_expression "regular expressions" %][% /i %] used to match text in everything from editor and shell commands to web scrapers.
+Sooner or later,
+every data scientist needs to scrape data out of text files.
+Regular expressions are the best tool for the job, so this lesson will explore how they work by building a simple but extensible pattern matcher.
 Our approach is inspired by [% i "Kernighan, Brian" %][Brian Kernighan's][kernighan-brian][% /i %] entry in [% b Oram2007 %].

 ## Simple Patterns {: #regexp-simple}

-Our matcher will use a recursive strategy:
-If the first element of the pattern matches where we are, we see if the rest of the pattern matches what's left;
-otherwise,
-we see if the the pattern will match further along.
 Our matcher will initially handle just the five cases shown in [% t pattern-matching-cases %].
 These cases are a small subset of what JavaScript provides,